GallowayLabMIT/protocols/docs/contributor_guide.rst

 1. Do a ``git pull`` to receive any updated changes from others.
 2. Make changes to the desired files, such as adding pictures, writing new text, and so on.
-3. Locally build the protocols website, checking for any errors (e.g. incorrect reStructuredText).
+3. :ref:`Locally build <contrib_local_build>` the protocols website, checking for any errors (e.g., incorrect reStructuredText).
    Before running the local build, you will likely have to create/activate your virtual environment as listed in the :ref:`Python setup <python_setup>` section.
-4. When there are no build errors, add the files and create a commit describing your changes.
+4. When there are no build errors, add/stage the changed files and create a commit describing your changes.
 5. Do a ``git push`` to update the website.

 .. admonition:: Common problems